Auburn Bulletin 2024-2025

 The curriculum in geology provides a background in the geosciences and opportunity to specialize in an area of interest (i.e., environmental geology, paleontology) through elective major or related courses.
 It is designed for those interested in preparation for graduate studies or employment in the field of geology.

-The curriculum in geography promotes geographic literacy as an indispensable element in any educational program.
+The curriculum in geography and environmental studies promotes geographic literacy as an indispensable element in any educational program.
 It focuses on spatial relationships and the view of the Earth as the home of humankind.
 Geography readies students for careers in public services, consulting companies, state or federal agencies, utilities and other professions, as well as for graduate studies in geography.

 Geography Courses